transguidejapan/site-content/docs/resources/Women’s Medical Clinic LUNA.md

 ---
 author: Juniper
 title: Women's Medical Clinic LUNA
-description: Clinic offering a variety of services, such as HRT, laser hair removal, and cosmetic surgery.
+summary: Clinic offering a variety of services, such as HRT, laser hair removal, and cosmetic surgery.
 category:
   - beauty